billyen2012/next-api-router/README.md

 })
 ```

-## Error Hanlder
+## Error Handler

-- the example show the default error handler.
-If route can't be found, the error object will be `NotFoundError` and if json body parser failed to parse the body, the error object `MalformedJsonError`
+- the example is the default error handler.
-- if you override the default error handler, just ensure you cover all causes.
+- if you override the default error handler, just ensure you cover all the cases.

 ```js
 app.errorHandler((err, res, res)=>{